GolangBCN/golangbcn.github.io/content/posts/meetup-april-2016.md

 So, this time we'll have two talks:

+- *Golang in Social Point, experiences and lessons learnt* by [Social Point] engineers, about their way to Go.

+{{< figure src="http://photos1.meetupstatic.com/photos/event/7/7/4/3/highres_449130531.jpeg" title="Gonzalo talking about Social Point's experience with Go" >}}

 - *All your queue are belong to us*, about [rpcmq](https://github.com/jroimartin/rpcmq), with [godan](https://github.com/zlowram/godan-dist) as a use case, by [J. Roi Martin] and [Sergi Martínez].
-- *Golang in Social Point, experiences and lessons learnt* by [Social Point] engineers, about their way to Go.

 Let's thank [Social Point] again for supporting this event.
 Let's see there!